iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

         :align: center
         :alt: Parameter Controls

-There are several configuration parameters here, but only 2 that matter for this example:
+There are several configuration parameters here, but only 2 of importance for this example:

 * **Mode**: For this example, set the *Mode* to **Voltage**.
 This determines how the module interprets setpoint commands it gets, i.e. when commanded to go to a 50% setpoint, what does that mean?
 If you are using our IQUART protocol with one of our communication libraries to directly command a specific voltage or velocity to the module, this doesn't matter because you are explicitly telling the module what to do.
 But often when integrating with flight controllers over other protocols (such as DSHOT or PWM), the module will receive commands that simply tell it to go to a certain percentage throttle.
-  The Mode parameter determines if the module consider those percentage commands to be telling the module to go to a specific velocity, a specific voltage, or a fraction of our input voltage.
+  The Mode parameter determines if the module considers those percentage commands to be telling the module to go to a specific velocity, a specific voltage, or a fraction of our input voltage.
 For more information on the *Mode* parameter, refer to the :ref:`throttle_mode_maximums_directions` section of the Feature Reference Manual.
 * **Direction**: For this example, set the *Direction* to **2D Counter Clockwise**.
 This sets what direction the module considers to be the positive direction for throttle commands from a flight controller.
   So in 2D mode, as will be used in this example, the module will always spin this way on a throttle command.
 This means the module will spin counter clockwise when controlled by the flight controller.
   For more details on how the module interprets throttle commands and how to configure the direction of the module, see the :ref:`manual_throttle` section of the Feature Reference Manual.

-The figure below shows what the relevant portion of the General tab should look like after setting the parameters on a Vertiq 8108 on firmware version 0.0.7. **Note that you may have more or less parameters than are shown here if you are on a different firmware style or a more updated version.
+The figure below shows what the relevant portion of the General tab should look like after setting the parameters on a Vertiq 8108 on firmware version 0.0.7. **Note that you may have more or fewer parameters than are shown here if you are on a different firmware style or a more updated version.
 Some of your default settings may also be slightly different.
 That is fine, these images are only meant as a guide for the important parameters.**